 Darcy Tromanhauser, director of the Immigrant Integration and Civic Participation Program at Nebraska Appleseed Center.
 Appleseed’s immigrant program works to address immigration policy at the federal level and integration policy at the state and local level, as well as a variety of related issues – such as access to mainstream financial services and meatpacking worker health and safety – that impact newcomer integration and Nebraska’s future.

-Miguel Carranza is a Professor of Sociology & Ethnic Studies/Latino and Latin American Studies at the University of Nebraska–Lincoln.
+Miguel Carranza is a professor of Sociology & Ethnic Studies/Latino and Latin American Studies at the University of Nebraska–Lincoln.
 Dr. Carranza’s areas of interest/specialization are Chicano/Latino Studies, Minority/Majority Relations, Minorities in Higher Education, Sociolinguistics, and the Sociology of Health.
 Dr. Carranza is co-author of the book, Ethnic Studies in the United States: A Guide to Research, published by Garland Publishing.
-Presently he is involved in several collaborative research projects, including being Principal Investigator of a HUD Community Outreach Partnership Center New Directions grant; he is project manager of the Latino Achievement Mentoring Program, and is conducting research on the integration of Latino immigrants into the northern Great Plains region.
+Presently, he is involved in several collaborative research projects, including being principal investigator of a HUD Community Outreach Partnership Center New Directions grant; project manager of the Latino Achievement Mentoring Program, and is conducting research on the integration of Latino immigrants into the northern Great Plains region.

 This seminar was free and open to students, staff, faculty, and members of the public.
 This event was co-sponsored by the Center for Applied Rural Innovation, Nebraska Rural Initiative, University of Nebraska-Lincoln College of Arts and Sciences, and the University of Nebraska Public Policy Center.